jbonn2002/jbonn2002/README.md

 **About me**

-- 📈 I love learning and keeping up to date with the latest tech, and releases in the javascript and typescript ecosystem
+- 📈 I love learning and keeping up to date with the latest tech, and releases in the javascript and typescript ecosystem.

 - ❤️ I love to code, and build full-stack projects with Next.js, React, Tailwind, Prisma, and many more frameworks and libraries.